-The overall budget increase for FFY 2025 as compared to FFY 2024 is 59%.
+The overall budget increase for FFY 2026 as compared to FFY 2025 is 3.3%.
 This increase is four separate categories: 1.
-The PL funding increase is 5.4% to account for 2020 UZA population distribution, 2.
-WRTA funding increase of 15% to bring funding levels back to FFY 2023 levels to support staffing capacity, 3.
-Additional funding for special studies utilizing de-obligated funds from FY 21-23 PL funds totalling \$656,250 and 4.
-Anticipated first year funding for the Safe Streets for All grant monies.
+The PL funding increase is 2%, 2.
+WRTA funding decrease of 44% to account for staffin capacity reduction, 3.
+Extension of additional funding for special studies utilizing de-obligated funds from FY 21-23 PL funds and 4.
+Anticipated second year funding for the Safe Streets for All grant monies.